 If you live in Canada, some of these may be much more expensive, making other devices a better option once you factor in the exchange rate and shipping premiums.
 I’ve written a separate article to help you find the best Android TV box for Canadians that you need to read!

 Absolutely not!
 There’s nothing inherently illegal without an Android box.
 It is simply a streaming device running the pure Android operating system.

-To make matters worse, Netflix blocks 4K and HD content from devices that they haven’t specifically certified for it.
-That means even if you have an incredibly parable Android box, you’re limited to standard definition video unless Netflix has specifically given you the okay.
-There are several devices running Android TV that are Netflix certified.
-However, there are no Netflix certified TV boxes running pure Android.
+To make matters worse, Netflix blocks 4K and HD content from devices they haven’t explicitly certified.
+That means even if you have an incredibly powerful Android box, you’re limited to standard-definition video unless Netflix has specifically given you the OK.

 Do you need internet for an Android box?

 Not necessarily.
-You can play video files from your local network, an external hard drive, or flash drive without needing an internet connection.
-However if you want to stream content from sources like Netflix, Disney Plus, Amazon prime or anime streaming sites, you will need to be connected to the internet to do it.
+You can play video files from your local network, an external hard drive, or a flash drive without needing an internet connection.

 How long do Android boxes last?